 - Swiss-Army Superpower: His only real superpower is Super Speed, but he can do a lot with it (creating cyclones by running around opponents, vibrating his molecules, etc.)

 - 10-Minute Retirement: Briefly leaves the Freedom Fighters upon the death of Johnny Lightfoot, but returns with a more focused demeanor.

-- Trademark Favorite Food: Rather than chilli dogs, this version of Sonic is a vegeatarian who eats bean burgers.
+- Trademark Favorite Food: Rather than his usual chilli dogs, this version of Sonic is a vegetarian whose favorite snacks are Bean Burgers.

 - Trapped in Another World: He is trapped in the Special Zone for about fifteen issues.